Read-The-Question/rtq-review/docs/architecture/review-outcome-workflow.md

 for `PRCR`, **Ready For Review** for `PRCC`, **Blocked** for `PRBD`, and **Coming Soon** for `PRCS`.
 A load failure is reported as unavailable and is never treated as Pending.
 There are no synthetic or inverse filter options.
-Selections within one facet use OR; the two active outcome facets, two active RAG facets, and common dimensional facets combine with AND.
-The selections use the URL parameters
-`question-review`, `question-image-review`, `answer-review`, and `answer-image-review`.
+Selections within one facet use OR.
+The two active outcome facets also form one OR group, so a match in either the main-content or image outcome keeps the question in the active review queue.
+The two active RAG facets and common dimensional facets continue to combine with AND.
+The selections use the URL parameters `question-review`, `question-image-review`, `answer-review`, and `answer-image-review`.